Shareuhack | OpenClaw + Claude Code Costs 2026: API Key vs Pro $20 vs Max $200 (After Subscription Cutoff)

 Will API Key costs really exceed $200/month (Max price)?

-**It depends on your usage.** Per Anthropic's official data, 90% of developers spend under $12/day on API — roughly $360/month.
+**It depends on your usage.** Per Anthropic's official cost page, across enterprise deployments the average is about $13 per developer per active day, with 90% staying under $30/day.
 But with Prompt Caching (90% savings) and Batch API (50% off), actual costs can drop to $100–200/month.
 Heavy users without optimization could exceed $500/month.

 How exactly does the 5-hour usage limit work?